 Prospective students will be personally interviewed by an admissions representative who will explain the school's philosophy, program content and demands on the part of the student, and discuss career opportunities.
 The admissions representative will then provide the prospective student with a tour of the school's facilities.
 Upon evaluation of the prospective student's application and the school admissions representative's personal evaluation, the applicant is then accepted or rejected.
-(Admission procedures continued on next page)

-(Admissions procedures continued from previous page) The applicant will then make his/her evaluation and make a decision about attending CCS.
+The applicant will then make his/her evaluation and make a decision about attending CCS.
 Prospective students may enroll any day of the week.
 All programs are open entry and at the time of enrollment, applicants will be advised of class starting dates.